front-end-intermediate/2-react-Intro/readme.md

 ---

-1. Create a `components` folder in `src` to hold our components
+1. Create a `components` folder in `src/components/` to hold our components
-1. Move the App component into the new directory and correct the import error
+1. Move the `App.js` component into the new directory and correct any import errors
 1. Create a new component `Header.js` in the components directory:

 ```js